 •Experience in mentoring or training other teachers

-•Computer literate and have basic skills for managing information systems, such as creating spreadsheets and word documents
+•Computer literacy and basic skills in managing information systems, such as creating Excel spreadsheets and Word documents

 VSO provides a support package which includes a basic living allowance, accommodation, medical cover and travel expenses.
 You'll get extensive training before leaving and support from local staff when you're overseas.
 When you return, we'll help you resettle.